microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

 ## Hardware Used

-- PIC18F56Q24 Curiosity Nano Development Board is used as a test platform.
+- PIC18F56Q24 Curiosity Nano Development Board is used as a test platform

 ## Operation